The Garden Grazer

 Notes

-*Aquafaba: This is the thick liquid you will find in the can of garbanzo beans.
-Instead of olive oil, I include aquafaba to help thicken + bind the mixture.
+*Aquafaba: This is the thick liquid in the can of garbanzo beans.
+Instead of olive oil, I include aquafaba to help thicken & bind the mixture.
 It also makes the texture smooth, creamy, and fluffy.
-Use as much or as little to achieve desired consistency.
+Use as much or as little to achieve your desired consistency.

 Toppings: Serve as is, or garnish with chopped fresh parsley, smoked paprika, chopped olives, pine nuts, sesame seeds, etc.